w3f/polkadot-spec/test/README.md

 ## General Build

 There is a simple Makefile in the [main test directory](./), that will build all the required API adapters, testers and hosts when you run `make`.
 Any successful build will lead to the resulting binary being copied into the `bin`  subfolder.
 This should allow you to run any of the fixtures in the test suite afterwards.
-The Makefile additionally allows you only build specific binaries or groups by providing a seperate target for each (e.g. `make kagome-adapter gossamer-host` or `make adapters`).
+The Makefile additionally allows you only build specific binaries or groups by providing a separate target for each (e.g. `make kagome-adapter gossamer-host` or `make adapters`).

 If you only want to run a certain fixture or only test a specific implementation, you might therefore not need to build all adapters, testers and hosts.
 The only binary needed for most tests is the `substrate-adapter` (as it is used as the reference implementation).
 Furthermore you only need to build any of the hosts if you want to run any `host-tester` based fixture (i.e. only `genesis` at the moment).
 It should also be noted that the testsuite will pick up any hosts (or adapters) in your `PATH` first, so if you already have any of those installed you can run the test suite against the binaries in your `PATH` instead.